-I call this a sensory jars activity for toddlers because I made it for George (who’s 18 months).
+I call this a sensory jars activity for toddlers because I originally made it for George (who’s 18 months) and now Louis at 2 1/2.

 But don’t limit it to your toddlers.
 Babies and even preschoolers will enjoy this as well.
 I just know that we are always on the lookout for activities to do with toddlers, and this is a perfect one that might keep them busy in wonderment for awhile.